gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 ---
 # Notification Behaviour

-Some of the options you pass into *showNotification*  alter the bhaviour rather than the UI, like how multiple notifications should be treated.
+So far we've looked at the options that alter the visual appearance of a notification.
+There are options that alter the behaviour of notifications.

 Be default, calling `showNotification()` with just visual options will have the following behaviours:

-1. Clicking on a notification does nothing.
+1. Clicking on the notification does nothing.
-1. Each notification is shown, nothing is down in terms of collapsing notifications.
+1. Each new notification is shown one after the other.
+The browser will not  collapse the notifications in anyway.
-1. Sound and Vibration may be played (depending on the platform).
+1. The platform may play a sound or vibration the users devices (depending on the platform).
-1. The notification itself is clickable but nothing else.
-1. On some platforms the notification will disappear after a short period of time.
+1. On some platforms the notification will disappear after a short period of time while others will show the notification unless the user interacts with it (i.e. compare Android and Desktop with your notifications).

-In this secion we are going to look at how we can alter these behaviours via the notification options available to use.
-These are arguably the easiest behaviours to alter / define.
-In the following section we'll look at the code to perform common tasks as well as implement more complex behaviours when showing a notification or handling interaction.
+In this section we are going to look at how we can alter these default behaviours using options alone.
+These are relatively easy to implement and take advantage of.

 ### Notification Click Event

-When a user clicks on a notification the default behaviour is for nothing to happen, but the common practice is for the notification to close and perhaps perform some other logic (i.e. open a window or make some API call that will do some remotely).
+When a user clicks on a notification the default behaviour is for nothing to happen, it doesn't even close / remove the notification.

+The common practice for a notification click is for it to close and perform some other logic (i.e. open a window or make some API call to the application).

-To this, we just need to define a 'notificationclick' event listener that will be called when ever a notification is clicked.
+To achieve this we need to add a 'notificationclick' event listener to our service worker.
+This will be called when ever a notification is clicked.

 <% include('../../demos/node-server/frontend/service-worker.js', 'simpleNotification') %>

-From this we can access the notification via 'event.notification'.
+As you can see in this example, the notification was clicked can be accessed via the `event.notification parameter`.
+From this we can via the properties on the notification, in this case we call it's `close()` method and then we are free to perform any task we wish in the background like a normal event.

+> Remember: You still need to make use of event.waitUntil() to keep the service worker running while your code is busy.

 ### Actions